andrewbackway/esphome-webserver-listentities/README.md

-# ESPHome WebServer List Entities
+# ESPHome Web Server API List Components

 An ESPHome external component that adds the missing `/components` HTTP endpoint to your device's web server, providing a JSON API to list all entities and their metadata.